 We will not magically create a proposal that once created and/or enacted—then racism will end.

 We will make missteps.
 Our aim is to view these missteps as developmental.
 This will require accountability, acknowledgement, open dialogue, and the opportunity to try again when missteps are made.

 All College of Education faculty, staff, students, alumni, and local community partners are invited to participate in the ARC conversations through an email invitation.
 The ARC structures community conversations and actions for doing the work of anti-racism.
 It involves opportunities for intentional conversations about how to improve the functions of the college.
 The collaborative creates opportunities for small group, large group, and college-wide intentional dialogues about how to take action to change racist practices in various aspects of our work in the College of Education.
 By shifting our focus to be more attentive and fully engaged in process – in being with the work of anti-racism – we intend to move away from the completion of a demonstrated outcome, an item on a checklist, to a more coherent and intentional disruption of the systems and patterns of action that undeniably allow racist practices to exist and to function.
 In this process-oriented approach, we begin an ongoing dialogue that creates a culture that examines racism within the organization and moves us toward systems change.

-The Steering Committee hosts and coordinates monthly ARC Open Forums, Skill Building Sessions, Being Circles, and the Collegiate Leader Group meetings.
+In its third year, the ARC is structured differently to reflect the feedback we have received from previous year's participants.
+Participants have an opportunity to engage in Open Forums, Being Circles, and Affinity Group meetings.
+In addition, we have an ARC Issue of Focus.
+In other words, the ARC conversations center around specific topics that are selected by participants.
 These broader conversation intends to inspire and provide opportunities to practice ways engage in relevant conversations for all members of the college about anti-racist policy and practices.
 This practice of inspiring these conversations is a core aspect of the collaborative.
 It is through conversations college-wide (organic, organized and spontaneous) and at the functional level that anti-racist practices are implemented and the organization transformed.